fossabot/wiki-2/docs/preface/foreword.md

 I started documenting all the knowledge that I've gathered while configuring the kernel into a huge 18 part guide that explained what configuration option I enabled and the rationale behind it.
-It also discussed some of the disabled options that understanding what they did was crucial before disabling them.
+The guide also discussed some of the disabled options and why understanding what they did was crucial before disabling them.

 Unfortunately, the guide was left unmaintained at version 4.14.12 because I lost interest after I attempted to recompile my entire Gentoo installation with